nguyenntdev/moodle-yescale-local_aiquestions/README.md

-# AI Text to questions generator #
+# YeScale AI Text to questions generator #

 This plugin allows you to automatically create questions on a given text using OpenAI ChatGPT.
-It requires an OpenAI API Key.
+It requires an YeScale API Key.

 ## Installing via uploaded ZIP file ##